 Of course I’m guilty of being part of the over-planning travel machine myself.
 It happens to be a part of my job.
 (I certainly didn’t leave my guesthouse in Porto up to chance.
 And I actually love researching hotels, neighborhoods and restaurants.)

 But earlier this year, I read a book called Abroad, by Paul Fussell.
-It’s the author’s interpretation of dozens of travel books and essays from basically the late 1800s to the 1970s.
-There’s a focus on writing from the between the world wars, and Fussell published the book in 1980, so you get a double historical perspective: Him looking at travel in the ’20s and ’30s, and us looking at a pre-internet perspective on how travel had changed.
+It’s the author’s interpretation and summary of dozens of travel books and essays from basically the late 1800s to the 1970s.
+There’s a focus on writing from the between the world wars, and Fussell published the book in 1980, so you get a double historical perspective: Him looking at travel in the ’20s and ’30s, and us looking at a pre-internet perspective on “how travel has changed.”
 Highly recommended.
 (You can order Abroad on Amazon here, or via local bookstores here.)

 In one of my favorite essays in the book, Fussell describes the difference between exploring, traveling and touring.
 To summarize:

 Exploration is when you don’t know what you’re going to find, and that’s why you go.
-Even if you might not know whether you’re going to come back, you go just to find out what’s out there.
-It’s about the journey.
+You might not even know whether you’re going to come back, you go just to find out what’s out there.
+It’s about the journey and discovery.

 Travel means going because you do know what you’re going to find.
-You’ve seen a postcard, or gotten a letter from a friend, and it all seemed so intriguing that you just had to go see that place for yourself, perhaps despite a long and inconvenient journey, hoping to find the place as described.
+You’ve seen a postcard, or received a letter from a friend, and it all seemed so intriguing that you just had to go see that place for yourself, perhaps despite a long and inconvenient journey.
+You go hoping to find the place as described.

-Tourism is travel, plus the locals are expecting you; they’re ready to milk you for all you’ll give, and you’re expecting everything to be done for you.
-It’s commercialized and the whole point is consumption and showing off where you’ve been when you get back home.
+Tourism is travel, plus the locals are expecting you; they’re ready to milk you for all you’ll pay, and you’re expecting everything to be done for you.
+The entire process is commercialized as much as possible, and the whole point is consumption and showing off where you’ve been when you get back home.
 You do not hope for surprises.
 (You might rather prefer an all-inclusive resort.)

 Before the development of tourism, travel was conceived to be like study, and its fruits were considered to be the adornment of the mind and the formation of the judgment.